 We named the Otey Collection for our dear family friend – the cosmopolitan, brilliant Elizabeth Otey Watson.
 Nicknamed “E,” she combined stylish elements from her time in Shanghai with her native Virginia charm, and the resulting combination was electric.
 Our signature Otey back design is inspired by Chinoiserie fretwork with arms that reference the Regency period.

 We named these sleek modern pieces for our forward thinking and tenacious French ancestors.
 We love stripes and the Perrow raised banding is our translation in enduring aluminum.
 The highly edited details are pure McKinnon and Harris style and high performance.

 Every day growing up, we walked through a portico supported by fluted columns with tobacco leaf capitals.
 The proportions were perfection.
 We channeled this classical vibe into our Suhling.
 The name Suhling comes from the builder of our childhood home – Shirley Moore Suhling – who, we were always told, had flawless taste.

 Our mash-up of two admired branches of our family, we combined the duVal tradition of sectional seating with the modern Alexander aesthetic of a lower back height and slightly more shallow seat depth.
 Robustly proportioned and linear, the duVal-Alexander repeats our signature duVal panel of treillage, with bespoke options available.

 The pieces that started it all.
-We founded our workshop to build the most enduring garden benches in the world.
+We founded our workshop to build the most enduring garden furniture in the world.
 Our grandmother always said, a garden wasn’t a garden until it had a bench.
 Our signature Virginia crest rail, drawn from a prized family chair, alludes to a pagoda roofline.
 There are certain things only a small workshop can do, little details that must be undertaken by hand, and this is one of them.
-Drawn from our archives, the collection shares complex design elements masterfully executed by our workshop.
+Drawn from our archives, the garden bench collection shares complex design elements masterfully executed by our workshop.